williamslab/ped-sim/README.md

 SNP array data, the `--err_hom_rate` option provides the ability to produce different rates of errors for genotypes that are truly homozygous.
-The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0.1.
-That is, when a homozygous genotype is set to an erroneous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
+The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0, so errors at homozygous genotypes produce a heterozygote.
+If set to, say, .1, when a homozygous genotype is set to an erroneous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
 For equal rates of both these classes, set the rate for this option to .5.

 ### Missingness rate: `--miss_rate <#>`

-As real data includes missingness, the simulator introduces missing genotype calls at a rate specified by this parameter, with a default of 5e-3.
+As real data includes missingness, the simulator introduces missing genotype calls at a rate specified by this parameter, with a default of 1e-3.
 Set this value to 0 for no missing genotypes.

 Can only use `--miss_rate` or `--pseudo_hap` not both.